jeeyonkang/Supreme-Court-Dataset-Extended/README.md

 ### Additional notes

-- `justice_info.csv` contains information about each justice's full name, their corresponding Oyez id(see Convokit documentation), and [scdb justice id](http://scdb.wustl.edu/documentation.php?var=justice#norms).
-When new justices are appointed to the Supreme Court, the file has to be updated with the new justice's information.
-The filepath to this file can be edited in the script.py file.
+- `justice_info.csv` contains information about each justice's full name, their corresponding Oyez id(see Convokit documentation), and [scdb justice id](http://scdb.wustl.edu/documentation.php?var=justice#norms). **_This file has been manually created by searching information on Wikipedia.
+When new justices are appointed to the Supreme Court, the file has to be updated with the new justice's information._** The filepath to this file can be edited in the script.py file.

 - As mentioned above, information on Oyez, including conversation ids, is constantly updated.
 To obtain accurate information, we recommend re-running the script every few months or years so that the most recent updates to Oyez are reflected in the data.